oa-device/Dullahan/docs/WORKFLOW.md

 1. **Local Development**

-   - Developers use Docker Compose for local development and testing
+   - Developers use a combination of native Python development for the Tracker and Docker Compose for the Orchestrator and Proxy Cache
-   - Each component can be developed and tested independently in its container
+   - Each component can be developed and tested independently

 2. **Version Control**